gokturkYandim98/StackOverflowSuggestBot/README.md

 # StackOverflowSuggestBot
-This project aims to create an automatic tool that suggests solutions to python errors from stacokverflow
+This project aims to create an automatic tool that suggests solutions to python errors from Stack Overflow

 Developing software free from any syntax and/or compilation errors is a crucial task.